 Snorkeling and ride along participants that are under 18 years of age must be under the direct supervision of their parent or guardian on all charters, at all times.

-Any scuba participant under 18 years of age, must be accompanied while on the vessel by their parent or guardian OR a minimum of 2 BID employees.
+Any scuba participant under 18 years of age, must be accompanied while on the vessel by their parent or guardian.

 For private charters, we can accommodate guests under the age of 10.
 Please contact us for more information.

 All Big Island Divers’ crew are trained & practiced in Emergency First Response, AED, and emergency oxygen provision.
 Our captains are United States Coast Guard certified.
+All guides are lifeguard certified.
 All vessels are Coast Guard inspected & equipped with AEDs, emergency oxygen kits, EPIRBs, life jackets, throw rings & first aid kits.

 We make every effort to run our fleet as efficiently as possible, and pay to offset our carbon emissions.
 When you book your charter you may contribute to our offset fund- help us protect our precious ocean ecosystem.
 Learn more about our carbon offset.

 We do not allow touching or harassing wildlife on any of our charters.
 We do not use hull lights on our vessels to avoid harming manta rays.
 We adhere to community-established manta tour operator guidelines.
 We utilize the west Hawaii mooring system to avoid anchoring on the coral reef.